dtcenter/ufs-case-studies/docs/source/2019MemHeat.rst

       500 hPa geopotential heights (dam) and absolute vorticity (10 :sup:`-5`/s)

-    * The synoptic patterns at surface and 500hPa from the two physics compsets agreed well with GFS_ANL.
+    * The synoptic patterns at surface and 500hPa from the two physics compsets agree well with GFS_ANL.

   .. group-tab:: GFS.v16.0.10